ekimb/contig-connectors/README.md

 This project is part of the Petabyte-Scale Sequence Search: Metagenomics Benchmarking Codeathon, hosted virtually from Monday, September 27, 2021 to Friday, October 1, 2021.

-Codeathon project organization is found in the wiki
+Detailed codeathon project organization is found in the [wiki](https://github.com/NCBI-Codeathons/psss-team2/wiki/1.-Identifying-contig-similarity-across-metagenomic-datasets)